Robert Ozn

-Biography

-Early life and career
+Career

+Theater and education

-As a child, he was a member of the New York City Metropolitan Opera Children's Chorus, appearing in numerous productions in both the "Old Met" and the "New Met" at Lincoln Center.
+As a child soloist with the New York City Metropolitan Opera Children's Chorus, he sang in numerous productions for two seasons.
+At the "Old Met," he performed in its last opera performance - a production of "La Boheme" conducted by George Schick, starring Richard Tucker, Gabriella Tucci, Heidi Krall and Mario Sereni.
+He appeared in the opening performance of the "New Met" at Lincoln Center - "Antony & Cleopatra" - conducted by Thomas Schippers, directed by Franco Zefferelli, starring Leontyne Price and Justino Diaz.

 At the age of 16, he was the youngest student to receive a Key Scholarship award from Herbert Berghof acting school (HB Studio) in Greenwich Village.
-At 17, he was accepted as a voice and theater major at the Indiana University Jacobs School of Music, where he studied with Norwegian Bass/Baritone Roy Samuelson of the New York City Opera.
+At 17, he was accepted as a voice and theater major at the Indiana University Jacobs School of Music, where he studied with New York City Opera Bass/Baritone Roy Samuelson, and audited the Jazz Music Theory Class taught by composer David Baker, who later served as artistic director of the Smithsonian Jazz Masterworks Orchestra.
+As a member of The Jacobs School's Singing Hoosiers, he performed with songwriter Hoagy Carmichael.

-As a teenager, he went on the road as a singer with Doc Severinsen and The Tonight Show Band, working with award-winning jazz instrumentalists Lew Tabackin, Ed Shaughnessy, Snookie Young, Tommy Newsom, Ross Tompkins, Buddy Rich and Mel Tormé.
+As a teenager, Ōzn toured as jazz singer with Doc Severinsen and The Tonight Show Band, working with award-winning jazz instrumentalists Lew Tabackin, Ed Shaughnessy, Snookie Young, Tommy Newsom, Ross Tompkins, Buddy Rich and Mel Tormé performing a jazz fusion repertoire.

-His first professional musical theatre role was that of Hero in a tour of A Funny Thing Happened on the Way to the Forum with Zero Mostel.
+In his first professional musical theatre role, he starred as Hero in a tour of A Funny Thing Happened on the Way to the Forum with Zero Mostel.

 Shortly after, he created the role of Henry Anderson in the original Broadway cast of the Tony Award winning musical Shenandoah starring John Cullum, which originally premiered at the Goodspeed Opera House.
+Other prominent cast members were Penelope Milford, later nominated for an Academy Award for the film Coming Home, Joel Higgins and Donna Theodore.
+During the show's original rehearsal and performance period at the Goodspeed, he played Laertes in a workshop of Hamlet directed by Cullum.

-Subsequent acting work: leads in Vagabond Stars a pre-Broadway piece at the Berkshire Theater Festival with lyrics written by The Newsrooms Executive Producer/Director Alan Poul, Pirates of Penzance with Karla DeVito, and the LA company of Sam Shepard's Curse of the Starving Class with Gary Sinise and James Gammon.
+At the Berkshire Theater Festival he performed in "Vagabond Stars" a pre-Broadway piece with lyrics written by The Newsrooms Executive Producer/Director Alan Poul.

-After his supporting lead in the National Endowment for the Arts film short No Regrets directed by Ruth Charny, produced by Ellen Sherman of Dateline NBC and his subsequent lead in the Broadway rock musical Marlowe along with Patrick Jude and Lisa Mordente New York City music impresario Ron Delsener mentored him as a recording artist.